 In a study at the Institute of Biomedical Sciences at the University of Sao Paulo, Brazil, researchers found that increased expression of tumor is accompanied by a decrease in 52 microRNA - small RNA molecules that do not encode proteins but perform a regulatory function in several cellular processes.
 The results were published in Oncotarget.

-In most experiments, genetically modified mouse model in which the BRAF gene is turned off only in the thyroid gland.
+In most experiments, genetically modified mouse model, in which the gene BRAF turned off only in the thyroid gland.
 The change was similar to that which is found in many patients with thyroid cancer or melanoma.
 "When this mutation is present, the cancer is more aggressive, - says Geraldo. - The model simulates the processes occurring at 5 percent of the patients that die due to disease progression. "

 First, it was necessary to evaluate the expression of microRNAs has changed with the progression of the disease in mice.
 Then scientists identified a group of molecules with very similar behavior.
 Scientists have found a region of the genome to which these miRNAs are encoded, and found that this place is known as the long arm of chromosome 14 (chromosome band 14q32).